 Because most STIs have no symptoms they are easily and unintentionally passed from partner to partner.
 It is very important for your health and the health of your partner(s) that you have regular check up with your doctor.

-- decide whether or not, and when, to have children; and
+- Decide whether or not, and when, to have children

 The responsible exercise of human rights requires that all persons respect the rights of others.

-Links to full text articles on sexuality, sexuality and gender, Birth control, Women and Mens rights, LGBT issues, and educational resources.
+- Sexquest: Links to full text articles on sexuality, sexuality and gender, birth control, womens and mens rights, LGBT issues, and educational resources.

-The Male Health Center was the first center in the United States specializing in male health.
-The center was created because there was a need to provide men with an integrated system of care that addressed all their needs.
+- Male Health Center: The Male Health Center was the first centre in the United States specialising in male health.
+The centre was created because there was a need to provide men with an integrated system of care that addressed all their needs.

-The Royal Women's Hospital.
-A free, confidential service for all women offering advice, support and referral.
+- Royal Women's Hospital: A free, confidential service for all women offering advice, support and referral.
 The service recognises that women's health and well-being may be affected by social, emotional and cultural influences.